mjbradvica/personal-website-articles/2021/chain-of-responsibility.md

 ## Conclusion

 The Chain of Responsibility pattern is one of the more underutilized behavior patterns.
-However it can become a wonderful tool in your engineering arsenal once one is aware of its potential.
+However it can become a wonderful tool in your engineering arsenal once you are aware of its potential.

-The patterns main use it to decouple individual steps of long operations so that each step is only concerned with its scope of work.
-This allows for easier unit and integration testings with each step; and reusability among similar operations.
+The pattern's main use it to decouple individual steps of long operations so that each step is only concerned with its scope of work.
+This allows for easier unit testing and integration testing with each step, increasing reusability among similar operations.

+### Before And After